kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

 1. It allows slow test jobs like "serial", which has a period of many hours, to run several times at `HEAD` to ensure they pass consistently.

-On the day before the planned release, run a mock build with [`gcbmgr`](https://github.com/kubernetes/release/blob/master/docs/krel/gcbmgr.md) to make sure the tooling is ready as per the [Branch Manager Handbook](/release-engineering/role-handbooks/branch-manager.md).
+On the day before the planned release, run a mock build with `krel stage/release` to make sure the tooling is ready as per the [Branch Manager Handbook](/release-engineering/role-handbooks/branch-manager.md).
 Also give the Google Debs/RPMs build staff notification that their